Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Proofs

 Note that the function $f$ is concave for positive $m$ (it is possible to derive it, but we propose an illustration on Figure~\ref{fig:schema-proof-non-collapsible} to help to be convinced).
 Then, using Jensen inequality, we obtain,

 and because the $ \operatorname{logit}$ is a monotonous function, then,

 so that

-where $m=\tau_{\text{ log-OR}}(x)$ (see \eqref{eq_proof_local_ORx}).
-This allows to conclude that there exist a data generative process for which the odds ratio at the population level can not be written as a positively weighted sum of conditional odds ratio.
+where $m=\tau_{\text{ log-OR}}^P(x)$ (see \eqref{eq_proof_local_ORx}).
+This allows to conclude that there exists a data discriminative process for which the odds ratio at the population level can not be written as a positively weighted sum of conditional odds ratio.

 Note that the example provided in Table~\ref{tab:odds-ratio-simpson} is for a negative $m$, showing constant effect on the two substrata and a higher effect on the marginal population. \end{proof}